 See Lower Mainland Winter Markets for more information.

 Vancouver Christmas Market

 If you like Christmas and markets, then, in addition to the above craft markets, you might also really enjoy the Vancouver Christmas Market which runs from late November until December 24th.
 It doesn’t feature homemade crafts, but it is a market and does offer lots of Christmas-y things to see and buy.

 Click Vancouver Christmas Market for more details.

 Candytown is a one-day Christmas street market event that takes place in Yaletown at around 1152 Mainland Street.
-This year it is on Saturday, November 24th, between 12 and 7 pm.
+In 2019 it’s on Saturday, November 30th between 12 and 7 pm.

 Other Holiday Season Information

 Many neighbourhood churches and schools also host great craft fairs (as well as entertaining Christmas concerts).
 Shopping at them is an excellent way to Christmas shop, get crafty ideas and support and connect with your local community.
 In addition to checking out the above major markets, keep your eyes out for advertisements for smaller events in your local area.

 For a list of places to see holiday lights and enjoy other Christmas activities in the Lower Mainland, see Top Things to do at Christmas.
 And for other activities over the holiday season, check out the December Calendar.